milgra/zenmusic/README.md

 bar analyzer
 spectrum analyzer/bar in the background grid-based warping of video/album cover based on frequence ( bass in the center )

+about page with module playing in the background, 3d dot animation?